bravi-software/knextancy/README.md

 Its `tenant` method expects a `knex` instance and a `tenantId` and returns **Promise** for a special `tenantKnex` instance that scopes every queries to the particular tenant.

-The only requirement is that every query is written using the special `$tenant:` prefix for every table name.
+The only requirement is that every query is written using the special `$_` prefix for every table name.

 ## Migrations